Tenet-Coding/ArtofCoding/README.md

 # ArtofCoding
-Bringing all Data Structures and Algorithms under one Roof ⚡
+All the important concepts associated with Data Structures and Algorithms.
+It's just not about the collection.⚡

 ## Overview